dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

 10) Check the conservation of the inital targets against 3928 publicly available complete genome isolates across the globe and by other researchers than Wuhan1/Chinese researchers.
 Reduces the list to 9.

-11) find out who submitted sequences for the discrepencies in the 8 siRNA initally reported here and confirm the validity and source of the submission for example siRNA candidate 0 had only one discrepency in the public sequence of the siRNA submitted by Zhejiang Provincial Center for Disease
+11) Find out the source of the sequences for the discrepencies in the 8 siRNA initally reported here.Confirm the validity and source of the submission .For example siRNA candidate 0 had only one discrepency in the public sequence of the siRNA submitted by Zhejiang Provincial Center for Disease
             Provention and Control/Beijing Institute of Radiation Medicine, Academy of Military Medical Science, No. 27, Taiping Road, Beijing 100850, P.R.
 China in 2003